Logo

 * All Taxes and Surcharges

-*The price per person is for a double room - "land only" package.
-Free roommate matching is available, if you wish to room solo the cost is an additional $750.
+The price per person is for a double room.
+Free roommate matching is available so there is never a need to pay a "single supplement".
+If you wish to room alone the cost is an additional $200

 Deposit - $400